EcmaTC53/spec/docs/Hardware Components/real-time-clocks/MicroCrystal-RV3028.md

-# Peripheral Class for Micro Crystal RV3028 Real-Time Clock (RTC)
+# Real-Time Clock Class for Micro Crystal RV3028

 ## 1 Scope

-This document defines the ECMAScript class supporting the RV3028 Real-Time Clock from Micro Crystal.
+This document defines the ECMAScript class supporting the RV3028 Real-Time Clock (RTC) from Micro Crystal.

 ## 2 Conformance